top of page

 • Energy-efficient patio doors

-…can improve comfort year-round, not just in winter.
+… can improve comfort year-round, not just in winter.
 In Southern California, these upgrades also help reduce summer cooling costs, making them a smart long-term investment.

 8. Focus on Comfort, Not Overkill

 The key to winterizing in Southern California is balance.
 You don’t need to seal your home like a mountain cabin—but you do want to eliminate unnecessary drafts and heat loss.
+Small improvements add up:

 • Fewer cold spots